spectrocloud/librarium/docs/docs-content/getting-started/vmware/deploy-manage-k8s-cluster-tf.md

 ![Deployed application](/getting-started/vmware/getting-started_deploy-manage-k8s-cluster_hello-universe-w-api.webp)

-Welcome to Hello Universe, a demo application developed to help you learn more about Palette and its features.
-Feel free to click on the logo to increase the counter and for a fun image change.
+Welcome to Spacetastic's astronomy education platform.
+Feel free to explore the pages and learn more about space.
+The statistics page offers information on visitor counts on your deployed service.

 ## Version Cluster Profiles